COOKING CAMP FOR TEENS

-A five day cooking course for teenagers.
+A five day cooking course for teenagers during the holidays .
 We promise to take you from baked beans to brilliance in one week!
-This five day intensive cooking course is perfect for students heading to University or off on a Gap Year and teenagers on summer holidays wanting to gain confidence in the kitchen.
+This five day intensive cooking course is perfect for preparing students heading to University or off on a Gap Year and teenagers on school holidays wanting to gain confidence in the kitchen.
 You will learn the essential basics of cooking and walk away with a large amount of varied, easy and enjoyable recipes that can be enjoyed every night of the week.

 Arrive daily to a Cookery School breakfast of freshly baked morning goods and hot chocolate, tea or coffee to set you up for a good cooking session.
 Each day at lunch time you will sit down around the Cookery School table to enjoy tasting the dishes that you have made.
-Every afternoon there will be activities – from cooking challenges to tasting tours of our favourite London food places, such as Soho and Chinatown.
+Every afternoon there will be activities and food experiences.